 Avon & Somerset Police HQ, UK

 Description Design, finance, development and operation of four new police custody facilities in Avon and Somerset

 Modern, energy efficient facilities are being developed across four sites located in Bridgwater, Keynsham, Ashmead and Portishead.
 The development will include 132 new custody cells across three of the sites, a police station with criminal investigation and victim support facilities, and a unique firearms training centre.

 The renewables strategy employed for this project utilises combined heat and power, solar voltaic and rainwater harvesting.
 It fully supports the Avon and Somerset Police's drive to minimise cost in use throughout the life of the concession.

 Social regeneration is key to the project and a high percentage of the supply chain for this contract is from local businesses.
 Apprenticeship schemes and employment for ex-offenders have also been introduced through the construction and FM activities.

+Status Construction

+Туре Availability-based

 Financial Close September 2012

-Date Operational In stages starting from January - March 2014; the works completion date is to be reassessed for Black Rock Quarry, the firearms training facility at Portishead, due to a fire that broke out on site on 27 August 2013 but is not expected to take place in
+Date Operational In stages starting from January - March 2014; the works completion date is to be reassessed for Black Rock Quarry, the firearms training facility at Portishead, due to a fire that broke out on site on 27 August 2013 but is not expected to take place in 2014.

 Date of Concession Expiry March 2039

 Design and Build Contractor Miller Construction (UK) Limited

 FM Contractor Cofely Limited

 Senior Funding Bank funding provided by Aviva Public Private Finance Limited

 Client Avon & Somerset Police Authority

+Interest to be acquired 70 per cent.

+Residual Value Interest No